Marvell Technology: Infrastructure processors

-On November 12, 2019, Marvell announced that their ThunderX2 SoCs have been deployed on Microsoft Azure.
+On November 12, 2019, Marvell announced that its ThunderX2 SoCs have been deployed on Microsoft Azure.
 On March 2, 2020, Marvell announced OCTEON Fusion and OCTEON TX2 5G infrastructure processors, as well as deals to provide processors for 5G Infrastructure for Huawei, Nokia, Ericsson, ZTE, and Samsung.
-On March 16, 2020, Marvell announced ThunderX3 and their plan for ThunderX4 in 2022.
-On August 28, 2020, Marvell announced plan to refocus their ThunderX Server Teams to their Custom Silicon Business.
+On March 16, 2020, Marvell announced ThunderX3 and its plan for ThunderX4 in 2022.
+On August 28, 2020, Marvell announced a plan to refocus its ThunderX Server Teams to its Custom Silicon Business.

 Security solutions

-Marvell's security-related products include their LiquidSecurity HSM Adapters and NITROX Cryptographic Offload Engines.
+Marvell's security-related products include its LiquidSecurity HSM Adapters and NITROX Cryptographic Offload Engines.

 Networking and storage

-Marvell's networking products include their FastLinQ Ethernet network adapters and controllers, Ethernet Switch chips for both Enterprises (Prestera) & Datacenters (Teralynx), Ethernet PHYs and Automotive Ethernet.
+Marvell's networking products include its FastLinQ Ethernet network adapters and controllers, Ethernet Switch chips for both Enterprises (Prestera) & Datacenters (Teralynx), Ethernet PHYs and Automotive Ethernet.

 Marvell's products include SSD Controllers, HDD Controllers, HDD Preamplifiers, Storage Accelerators, and QLogic Fibre Channel Adapters and Controllers.
 On May 27, 2021, Marvell announced its first NVM Express SSD controllers to support PCI Express 5.0.